 The rise in popularity of the container management system Kubernetes has created two front-runners in the battle for PaC solution supremacy.
-One solution has been available for many years and has a strong foundation of support and use cases to assist with implementing its custom language.
+One solution has been available for many years and has a strong foundation of support and use cases to assist with implementing its custom language – Open Policy Agent, or OPA.
 The other is newer to the game and has specifically set its sights on enterprises that use Kubernetes extensively for their cloud services.
-The PaC competition has essentially been reduced to Kyverno vs OPA.
+The PaC competition at this point has essentially been reduced to Kyverno vs OPA.

 While Open Policy Agent remains a popular PaC option for enterprises with diverse container management systems, Kyverno is quickly taking over alongside the increased adoption of Kubernetes.
 With the CNCF and many other industry leaders adopting Kubernetes, other firms are increasingly following suit.

-If you’re looking to adopt a Kubernetes-native PaC solution for your cloud services container management, here are some key steps to a successful migration from OPA to Kyverno.
+If you’re looking to adopt a Kubernetes-native PaC solution for your cloud services container management, here are some key steps to a successful migration from OPA/Gatekeeper to Kyverno.

 Successful Migration from OPA to Kyverno